louketo/louketo-proxy/README.md

 * **/oauth/expired** is a helper endpoint to check if a access token has expired, 200 for ok and, 401 for no token and 401 for expired
 * **/oauth/token** is a helper endpoint which will display the current access token for you
 * **/oauth/health** is the health checking endpoint for the proxy
+* **/oauth/logout** provides a convenient endpoint to log the user out, it will always attempt to perform a back channel logout of offline tokens
+* **/oauth/login** provides a relay endpoint to login via grant_type=password i.e. POST /oauth/login?username=USERNAME&password=PASSWORD